aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/31-creating-the-eksctl-cluster/index.en.md

 In the following module, you will complete the outcomes listed below:

-1. Access and Configure a AWS Cloud9 IDE Environment
+1. Access and Configure an AWS Cloud9 IDE Environment
    * AWS Cloud9 is cloud-based integrated development environment that lets you write, run, and debug code all within the browser.
-2. Create a 3 Node EKS Cluster with a provided EKS Cluster Config
+2. Create a 3-node EKS Cluster with a provided EKS Cluster Config

 ---
 ## Step 1: Access the Cloud9 IDE
+---

-Let's start with accessing the Cloud9 IDE and downloading some extras
+Let's start by accessing the Cloud9 IDE.

 In the menu on the left of this screen there should be an option named **Open AWS console**.
 Click this to launch the AWS account for this workshop.